Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Conclusion

 \section{Conclusion}

 In this article we study the phenomenology of two scalar leptoquarks via single production channels mediated by quark gluon fusions.
 The leptoquarks carry color as well as electromagnetic charge, while the leptoquark $S_1$ is singlet and $S_3$ is triplet under the weak gauge group.
 The decays of these leptoquarks are dictated by specific non-vanishing couplings to fermions where the choice is governed by the series of discrepancies observed in $B$-decays.
-However, we have demonstrated that our analysis is general enough and can easily be adopted to any scenario for the collider searches.
+Rather constraining the parameter space explaining such tensions, we have demonstrated that our analysis is general enough and can easily be adopted to any scenario from the collider search perspective.

 The pair productions of the leptoquarks at hadron collider are mostly dominated via QCD processes like gluon fusions, however, the single leptoquark productions which can probe the Yukawa-type couplings of the leptoquark to a quark and a lepton become efficient at high energies.
-The current and upcoming searches at the LHC/FCC plays the key role here.
+The current and upcoming searches at the LHC/FCC play the key role here.
 Whereas, interestingly a multi-TeV muon collider can be effective in probing these same Yukawa-type couplings through pair productions of the leptoquarks.
-We first consider different final states bearing distinguishable signatures arising from the $S_1$ leptoquark and three different components of the $S_3$ leptoquark.
-In case of a TeV mass range $S_1$, we find among several decay topologies, $1b-\rm{jet} + 1 \tau-\rm{jet}+1\ell + \ptmiss$ and $1b +\ptmiss$ are the most promising ones which can probe the Yukawa-type coupling $Y^{33}_{ S_1}$ as low as $0.1$ and $0.3$, respectively, for $Z^{23}_{ S_1} \leq 0.5$ at the LHC/FCC with upgraded luminosity.
-Next we have illustrated that when $S_1$ is produced in association with a visible particle (say a charged lepton), the further decay $S_1 \to \bar{c}\, \tau^+ \to \bar{c} \pi^+ \bar{\nu}$ leads to invariant mass edge at the $S_1$ mass, which can be instrumental in determination of the leptoquark mass scale at the LHC.
+We first consider different finalstates bearing distinguishable signatures arising from the $S_1$ leptoquark and three different components of the $S_3$ leptoquark.
+In case of a TeV mass range $S_1$, we find among several decay topologies, $1b-\rm{jet} + 1 \tau-\rm{jet}+1\ell + \ptmiss$ and $1b +\ptmiss$ are the most promising ones that include a $b-$jet, which can probe the Yukawa-type coupling $Y^{33}_{ S_1}$ as low as $0.2$ and $0.4$, respectively, for $Z^{23}_{ S_1} = 0.5$ at the LHC/FCC at 30 TeV and 100 TeV energies with upgraded luminosity.
+Whereas, the finalstate of $1c-\rm{jet} + 2\tau-\rm{jet} + \ptmiss$ can probe minimum values of $Z^{23}_{ S_1} = 0.3$ and 0.2, at 30 TeV and 100 TeV centre-of-mass energies, respectively for $Y^{33}_{ S_1} = 0.5$.
+In this finalstate, the 100 TeV FCC is shown to have the possibility of probing $S_1$ mass exceeding 5 TeV, for large enough $Z^{23}_{ S_1}$ values $\sim 3.0$.
+We have also illustrated that when $S_1$ is produced in association with a visible particle (say a charged lepton), the further decay $S_1 \to \bar{c}\, \tau^+ \to \bar{c} \pi^+ \bar{\nu}$ leads to invariant mass edge at the $S_1$ mass, which can be instrumental in determination of the leptoquark mass scale at the LHC.
+In all the finalstates pertaining to $S_1$, the number of signal and SM background events are presented at centre-of-mass energies of 30 TeV and 100 TeV, owing to the low signal significance at the 14 TeV LHC.